launchdarkly/js-client-sdk/packages/ldclient-react/README.md

 Under the hood, this SDK uses the [main LaunchDarkly JavaScript SDK](../ldclient-js/README.md), but with an interface that uses React features such as the Context API, props and HOCs.

 For a general overview of JavaScript SDK characteristics, see the [main README](../../README.md).
+Also see the online [React SDK Reference](https://docs.launchdarkly.com/docs/react-sdk-reference).

 ## Dependency